lil-fox/NoPlaceNearPortal/README.md

 - Prevents placing any blocks adjacent to obsidian blocks
 - Works in all four directions (north, south, east, west)
 - Does not affect placement above or below obsidian
-- Toggle feature with a customizable hotkey (default: P key)
+- Toggle feature with a customizable hotkey (default: V key)
 - Visual feedback when attempting to place blocks
 - Client-side only - works in both singleplayer and multiplayer